Article

 Bingham describes a system for raising and lowering the mast over the bow that uses the boom as a gin pole, combined with a bridle to prevent side sway.
 The lever arm is shorter if the mast is raised over the stern, however, and the mast is much easier to get into the tabernacle if more of it is on the boat than in space.

 We just reversed his system by attaching a gin pole to the front of the mast.
 We then use a 4-to-1 block and tackle attached to the bow and to the job halyard, and run the line aft to a winch to provide the power.
 We also attach a crutch to the stern with a roller on it so that the mast does not have to be raised from a totally horizontal position.
 The roller also helps us move the mast aft so its base will reach the tabernacle.
-This is definitely a 2-person operation, one person guiding the mast along the crutch, the other guiding the base to the tabernacle.
+This is definitely a 2-person operation.

 Figure 8. shows detail of the gin pole and bridle